bachir151/stage/MainPage.md

 - [QuickStart](http://www.feelpp.org/docs/master/GettingStarted.html)where we provide various standard PDE solvers to start with
 -  [A Step by Step Tutorial](http://www.feelpp.org/docs/master/Tutorial.html) where we dive step by step into Feel++
--  [Programming Environment](http://www.feelpp.org/docs/master/ProgEnv.html)which includes instructions for installation from sources or from Debian/Ubuntu and MacOSX
+-  [Programming Environment](http://www.feelpp.org/docs/master/ProgEnv.html) which includes instructions for installation from sources or from Debian/Ubuntu and MacOSX
 -  [Quick Reference](http://www.feelpp.org/docs/master/QuickRef.html) which describes the various components of Feel++ applications